 When I started blogging, I didn’t have the chance to do both, I wasn’t that active on Twitter back then and I only did guest blogging for Affilorama(and still doing it up to now).
 But the method of networking that I used before (and I would definitely choose to do again in case I start all over) is through blog comments.

-Does living in the Phillipines give you an advantage over North American or European SEOs in terms of in-person access to low-cost labour?
+Does living in the Philippines give you an advantage over North American or European SEOs in terms of in-person access to low-cost labor?

 Definitely!
 When I started Xight Interactive, I picked some of my old friends (whom I think were very qualified), so it wasn’t that hard to find people who are fit for the job at first.
 But now that we’re growing faster than I expected, that’s where I realized how fortunate I am to be living here.
 It’s so easy to find talented people and I get to train them myself (or by our other resident consultants and editors).
 I’m considering that as an advantage, seeing that we’re also competing globally.